 Per se addictions are difficult to cope with and can bring about negative impacts in many areas of one’s life.
 Habits, coupled with an ongoing pandemic have made it even more necessary for people to reach out and get help or continue with the treatment if they had already started before the pandemic began.

 Are you or your loved one seeking treatment for a substance use disorder?
 Know, that you are not alone.

 Since the pandemic began, all of us have been forced to adapt to a lifestyle we were not used to.
 For people dealing with alcohol and substance abuse, life has become incredibly challenging.
 The good news is, many addiction treatment facilities have quickly adapted their practices.
 Telehealth options are available now, or if you prefer, there are also options for in-person therapy well to patients who desperately need it.

 Remember, individuals with substance abuse issues are more likely to become seriously unwell if they get the coronavirus.
 This is because their chances of having respiratory illnesses due to inhaling drugs and smoking are very high.
-Alcohol abuse can also weaken the immune system especially the heart and lungs and this makes people with alcohol issues more vulnerable and at higher risk of developing complications.
-According to WHO, cutting down on alcohol can reduce complications linked to the covid-19 viruses.
+Alcohol abuse can also weaken the immune system, especially the heart, and lungs and this makes people with alcohol issues more vulnerable and at higher risk of developing complications.
+According to WHO, cutting down on alcohol can reduce complications linked to the covid-19 virus.

 Oncologic patients did not get the care they needed, primary health care was under a lot of stress, surgeries were canceled or postponed for a long time, and in-person therapy and consultations were canceled too.

 Fortunately, now, the healthcare system is getting back on track little by little and in-person consultations are available again.